mohammad-ahmadi-r/SwarmCD/README.md

 ```
 http://<swarmcd-deployed-machine-ip>:5000/hook/?token=BROWSER_TOKEN
 ```
+This interface displays all services in the cluster along with their image tags.
-This interface allows you to reload the service list when changes occur.
+It also allows you to reload the service list, which is essential when new services are added or removed.

+Now Swarmcd is all set to use. lets use it

 ## Webhook Functionality
 ### Environment Variables Setup

 ```sh
 export SECRET_TOKEN=ZY95q3443KvPsil
 export ROOT_PATH=/hook